 Essential amenities are basic items that guests consider necessary for a comfortable stay.
 They include towels, toilet paper, hand and body soap, linens, and pillows.
 Airbnb strongly encourages hosts to provide essential amenities in all their listings.

 When travelers view potential places to stay, they can see the amenities you offer.
-Guests can also filter search results only to see listings that provide the amenities they feel are important, for example, WiFi or air conditioning.
-So highlighting the right items in your Airbnb listing can make a difference in attracting potential guests.
+Guests can also filter search results to see listings that provide the amenities they feel are important, such as WiFi or air conditioning.
+Highlighting the right items in your Airbnb listing can make a significant difference in attracting potential guests.

 You may want to explore our Airbnb host checklist that can help you stock your property to ensure a perfect experience for your guests.